'A dangerous time': Portland, Oregon, sees record homicides

 Wheeler and Police Chief Chuck Lovell said this was in response to data showing a disproportionate impact on Black drivers, but also because the city doesn’t have enough officers.

-But experts, police and residents say a shift of resources and added traffic barrels are not nearly enough to counter the most violent year in the city’s modern history.
+But experts, police and residents say these measures aren’t nearly enough to counter the most violent year in the city’s modern history.

 “This past year has shattered anything that I’ve ever witnessed,” said Irving, the outreach worker and a former gang member.
-He said he does not see gun violence slowing without more officers on the street and a specialized gun violence unit, along with investments in community-based organizations.
+He said he does believe gun violence will slow without more officers on the streeta and a specialized gun violence unit, along with investments in community-based organizations.

-The increasing violence and pleas for cities to do more have compelled some areas to switch from defunding police departments to restoring funding to them.
+The increasing violence and pleas for cities to do more have compelled some areas to switch from defunding police departments to restoring funding.

-In major cities across the country, portions of police budgets are being restored.
+Elsewhere around the U.S., portions of police budgets are also being restored.
 From Los Angeles to New York, some law enforcement departments that underwent massive budget cuts, amid nationwide protests over the murder of George Floyd last year, have had local leaders restore funds or implement new programs or units.

 In Portland, there’s money available for public safety in the form of a $60 million general fund excess balance.

 The City Council can use half the money, which came from business taxes last year and was far more than anticipated, however it wants.
-Whether a significant portion will go to the police bureau has yet to be determined.
+Whether a significant portion will go to the police bureau has not yet been determined.

 “We have to realize that everybody has a role, from community members to the police department,” Irving said.
 “No one entity is going to solve gun violence.”